The Problem With Evil: How To Guard Against Malevolence

-- Any being you summon at will through a ritual is not from God.
+- Any being you summon at will through a medium is not from God.

 That being said, angels from God will occasionally make their presence known to individuals.
 Nevertheless, we cannot will them through channeling exercises.
 Angels come into our lives when they know an individual is in dire need, or when God tells them to do so.
 Angels are not parlor game entertainment.
 Consequently, one must be highly skeptical of any angel workshop organization that states otherwise.

 We all have guardian angels and they do offer protection.
 The key in calling for protection is to keep one's focus on God as the Creator of angels.
-If you'll notice, when reading about most angel encounters, they always come to earth to complete a task, but once the task is completed, they leave just as suddenly as they arrived.
+If you'll notice, when reading about most angel encounters, it becomes apparent that they always come to earth to complete a task.
+Once the task is completed, they leave just as suddenly as they arrived.
 Angels do not wish to draw attention to themselves; their goal is to help mankind by pointing to the Creator, the source from which they came.

 One of the most famous teachers of Sophism was Protagoras.
-Protagoras is credited with the philosophy of Relativism, which proposes that man is the "standard of all things" and that all men have "the right to determine standards of good and evil" and furthermore, that man is "not bound by moral codes."
+Protagoras is credited with the philosophy of Relativism, which proposes that man is the "standard of all things" and that all men have "the right to determine standards of good and evil" and that man is "not bound by moral codes."
 One of Protagoras' claims is that he could "make the worse (or weaker) argument appear the better (or stronger)."
-Not surprisingly, the Sophists made great lawyers--the kind who were expert liars.
+Not surprisingly, the Sophists made great lawyers.

-Intellectual elitists today maintain principles of Sophism or relativism.
-True to the philosophy of old, one can find many elitists in modern society who continue to twist the truth or lie outright, as a means of achieve their ends.
+Many intellectual elitists today maintain principles of Sophism or relativism.
+True to the philosophy of old, elitists in modern society continue to twist the truth or lie outright as a means of achieve their ends.
 You will find such people in politics, science, the world of philosophy, and in other high places.
-These "elitists" make up a small percentage of society, yet the influence they wield is extremely powerful, as they have the connections needed to influence the laws and politics of our modern day.
+These elitists make up a small percentage of society, yet the influence they wield is extremely powerful because they have powerful connections that influence the laws and politics of our modern day.

 Frankly, the population at large should be much more wary of the constructs of relativism.
-Moral relativism does not coincide with principles of goodness or godliness---not even remotely.
-Actual truth exists whether or not some say otherwise.
+Moral relativism does not care about principles of goodness, godliness, or actual truth, not even remotely.
+Yet actual truth exists, whether or not some would have you believe otherwise.
 The precepts of truth have not changed.
+There is truth and there are lies.
 Furthermore, without truth, we cannot have spiritual discernment.
 Ironically, Protagorus' missive was entitled, "Truth."
 However, Protagorus was, admittedly, a man of lies.

 Prayer: Our Best Defense

-When all is said and done, we would do well to pray for wisdom, understanding, protection and spiritual discernment, that we may be able to avoid the wiles of evil.
-The facts is, in and of ourselves, we really do not have the ability to detect evil’s face, but we can use our minds, sound doctrine and our higher critical thinking skills to recognize's evil's actions.
+When all is said and done, we would do well to pray for wisdom, understanding, protection, and spiritual discernment.
+To pray sincerely enables us to avoid the wiles of evil.
+In and of ourselves, we really do not have the ability to detect evil’s face; however we can use our minds, sound doctrine, and our higher critical thinking skills to recognize the actions of evil.

-It behooves us to gain a greater understanding of what is good and moral so that we can more easily detect that which is the opposite of goodness.
+And so, it behooves us to gain a greater understanding of what is good and moral so that we can more easily detect that which is the opposite of goodness.
 The last thing anyone needs is for evil to invade their lives.
-If anyone gives the forces darkness enough leeway, it will do everything in it's power to keep knowledge and discernment at bay.
-Consequently, prayer is our best defense against the antics of evil.
+If anyone chooses to give the forces of darkness enough leeway, it will do everything in it's power to keep truth, knowledge and discernment at bay.
+Consequently, a prayerful heart is our best defense against the antics of evil.

 The Good News

-So when he saw the devil approach him once again, the wise old preacher simply said, “Oh, it’s you again?”
+So, when the devil approached him, this time, the wise old preacher simply said, “Oh, it’s you again?”
 Whereupon, the preacher walked calmly upon his way while the devil departed in terror.

-You gotta love it when the good guy triumphs.
+You have to love it when the good guy triumphs.